hayfield/pointerly/README.md

 Data stored in the FileSystem in Chrome can be found in the `File System` folder within the [User Data Directory](http://www.chromium.org/user-experience/user-data-directory).

+## Explaining the Settings Object

+To initialise Pointerly, the `Pointerly.Init` function is passed a setup object which can have the following properties.

+* `shapeLayout` - the type of method that should be used to layout shapes.
+Can be of different types
+	* `string` - indicates a defined layout to use
+	* `function(environment, setup)` - function to do the shape setup
+* `clickType` - string indicating the type of click method to use
+* `fixedViewBetweenEvents` - boolean to indicate whether the view should remain fixed after it is initially drawn.
+Set to `true` to fix the view, `false` for it to update as things happen
+* `onShapeClick` - function to call when a shape is clicked.
+Passed 2 parameters - the `environment` and `shape` that was clicked.
+* `homePosition` - object which specifies the settings of the home position.
+If unspecified, no home area will exist
+	* `width` - the width of the home area in px
+	* `height` - the height of the home area in px
+	* `color` - the color of the home area
+	* `onEnter` - a function to call when the mouse enters the home area
+	* `onExit` - a function to call when the mouse exits the home area

 ## Explaining the Data Blob

 The data that is logged is stored in the `Pointerly.CURRENT_ENVIRONMENT.logger.data` object, with the following properties.